 - Load new reports with their system templates.

 - Load new system templates for currently selected report(s).

 Import/Export report setup data

-So far, some information such as Custom Labels cannot be inferred directly from System Templates, in order to self-populate Docentric report setup data.
-In such cases, but also if you use Custom Templates at development time, you might need to use Import/Export functionality to transfer report setup data from one environment to another.
+So far, some information such as Custom Labels, Data Source and Print destination settings cannot be inferred directly from System Templates, in order to self-populate Docentric report setup data.
+In such cases, but also if you use Custom Templates, you might need to use Import/Export functionality to transfer report setup data from one environment to another.

 You will export all report setup data from your development environment as an XML file and then import it to target environment, e.g. staging or production.

 Managing reports is rather a general tool than a deployment tool only.
 Using the Update report settings functionality you can update in bulk some flags of the currently selected templates such as Is active, Include document branding, Include system fields, etc.